absmach/magistrala-website/README.md

 ### Decision for current requirements

-We choose **static export + Pages Function** (instead of OpenNext) because the current requirement is:
+We choose **static export + Worker assets + one Worker API route** (instead of OpenNext) because the current requirement is:

 - a mostly static marketing/docs website
 - one dynamic endpoint only (`POST /api/contact`)
 - low runtime overhead and low operational complexity

-Given this requirement, OpenNext would run the full Next.js server pipeline on every request, which adds Worker hops and cost where no dynamic rendering is needed.
+Given this requirement, OpenNext would run the full Next.js server pipeline on every request, which adds runtime overhead where no dynamic rendering is needed.

-The current architecture keeps static pages fully CDN-native and limits Worker execution to the contact API only.
+The current architecture keeps page delivery static-first and limits custom Worker logic to the contact API path.

 Current downside in this deployment model: the contact API is still a public endpoint (`/api/contact`), so without bot protection it can be abused (spam/automation).

 To mitigate that, we protect the endpoint with **Cloudflare Turnstile**:

 - the client sends a Turnstile token (`cf-turnstile-response`)
-- the Pages Function verifies it server-side using `TURNSTILE_SECRET_KEY`
+- the Worker contact handler verifies it server-side using `TURNSTILE_SECRET_KEY`
 - invalid or missing tokens are rejected with `403`

 This gives lightweight abuse protection while keeping the static-first architecture.